ainouna/buildsystem/README.md

 ------------

-1. If your Linux installation does not support git, either install it, or download the file prepare-for-bs.sh, make it executable end execute it with superuser rights.
+1. If your Linux installation does not support git, either install it, or download the file prepare-for-bs.sh, make it executable and execute it with superuser rights.

 2. Create a directory in which you want to have your build environment.